 1. Creates a Sense of Self-Motivation

 Highly engaged employees tend to feel motivated to contribute to business growth and success beyond their personal gains.
-Self-motivated employees are known to be more efficient and are likely to commit fewer errors during the execution of the various tasks assigned to them.
+Self-motivated employees are known to be more efficient at their work and are likely to commit fewer errors.

-This improves the overall quality of their output besides enhancing employee productivity and efficiency, which can provide significant benefits for the business in the long run.
+This improves the overall quality of the output along with productivity and efficiency.
+These can provide significant benefits for the business in the long run.

 2. Makes the Employees Feel Valued

 When organizations focus on improving the engagement of their employees they send out a positive message that they truly care.
-By ensuring the involvement of the members of the workforce in key business decisions, business organization assures them that they are much more just a means to business profitability.
+By involving employees in key business decisions, organizations can demonstrate that they are valued greatly.

 3. Ensures Greater Employee Happiness and Satisfaction

-It has been observed that employees with a higher level of engagement tend to feel a greater sense of happiness and satisfaction at their workplace.
-This ensures that the employees do not feel burdened by any task assigned to them and are forever eager to take up more challenging roles and responsibilities.
+Highly engaged employees tend to feel a greater happiness and satisfaction at their workplace.
+Such employees do not feel overburdened with work and are always eager to take up more challenging roles and responsibilities.

 Being happier also makes it easier for employees to work harder and focus on delivering high-quality results, every single time.